NARBERTH ONLINE

 A Muppet Christmas Carol - Free Movie at the Narberth Movie Theater

-Before the scavenger hunt starts, get into the spirit of the Dickens Festival with a free showing of A Muppet Christmas Carol at Reel Cinemas Narberth 2, the movie theater, on N. Narberth Ave.
-The 11am start time is perfect for kids who want to learn the the Dickens story before hitting the streets and searching for the characters.
+Get into the spirit of the Dickens Festival with a free showing of A Muppet Christmas Carol at Reel Cinemas Narberth 2, the movie theater, on N. Narberth Ave.
+The 1pm start time is perfect for kids who want to learn the the Dickens story.
 This Rated G movie is loved by adults and kids of all ages, and runs 89 minutes.
 Don't be late, because the theater will fill up fast, and seating is limited to theater capacity of 220 persons.
+Reserve tickets here

 Nutcracker Storytime Performances